 In the book, he describes a very interesting exchange with famed director Federico Fellini, when Mazursky was planning a trip to Italy and wanted to know whether to visit Florence or Venice.
 "Do you want marijuana or LSD?"
 Fellini asked.
 "Firenze is like marijuana.
 You will be very happy there.
 Venezia is not like any place you have ever experienced.
 She is like an acid trip."
 "I think I'll take Venice," Mazursky replied.

+George Segal and Kris Kristofferson, playing the new boyfriend of Segal's ex-wife, smoke together and form a goofy bond in Mazursky's 1973 film Blume in Love.
 In his feminist-minded An Unmarried Woman (1978), a 15-year-old girl (Lisa Lucas) matter-of-factly states, "I smoke pot sometimes" upon meeting her mother's new boyfriend, played by Alan Bates.
 "I do too," he responds.
 "Got any?" she asks.

 Among the remarkable films Paul Mazursky left us are: Down and Out in Beverly Hills, Moscow on the Hudson, Harry and Tonto, Enemies: A Love Story and Moon Over Parador.
 He even took a stab at Shakespeare in Tempest (1982).